duzymaju/scout-units-list/readme.txt

 * `class` (string) - allows to add CSS class,
 * `current` (boolean, `false` as a default value) - allows to show/hide current unit on a list,
+* `external` (boolean, `false` as a default value) - decides if structure should be receive from external source (if so, external source URL in configuration should be defined),
 * `levels` (integer, `1` as a default value) - allows to define number of levels with dependent units,
 * `types` (empty as a default value) - allows to define list of types (separated by comma) which have to be showed.